 D.R.- Do you have any goods/services that might benefit readers or other artists?

 E.M.- Absolutely!
 Every writer needs an editor.
 I am an editor and I need someone else to edit my work.
 I can revise a story ten times, practically have it memorized word for word, but I become blind to my own issues.
 These can be simple things like overused phrases, repetitious words, incorrect words like irregardless, or massive plot holes that you could drive a semi-truck through.

 D.R.- Where can we find your goods/services on the Internet?

 D.R.- Do you do live events?

 E.M.- Yes!
 As a matter of fact, I am doing Penned Con next week, September 23, and 24 at St. Louis City Center Hotel; 400 South 14th Street; ST. Louis, MO 63103.
 There are going to be over 950 people there.

-Click the book covers to find links to Ellie’s work.
-And if you’re in St. Louis, check out Penned Con.
-It’s for a great cause!
+Click through the slideshow to find links to Ellie's work and social media.
+And if you're in St. Louis, check out Penned Con.
+It's for a great cause!